Replacement dynamics of binary quadratic forms: Replacement Dynamics for Binary quadratic forms

 Note that one of these vectors is periodic both of type $(L,L)$ and of type $(R,R)$ while the other two are periodic of type $(L)$ and periodic of type $(R)$ individually.
 Hence, no element of the orbit is of type $(L,L,R,L,R)$. \end{example}

-We find that there are no rational periodic vectors of type $(L,L,R,L,R)$ for $f(x) = Cx^2+Dy^2$ with $C \ne D$ and $C,D \in \Q$ both of height up to $50$.
-It would be interesting if one could determine whether there are any specializations of $S_{C,D}$ of the polynomial $S$ admitting a rational root, or more generally admitting a different factorization type over $\Q$, though it seems difficult to approach this either generally or computationally for a significant range of $C,D \in \Q^\times$.
+It would be interesting if one could determine whether there are any specializations of $S_{C,D}$ of the polynomial $S$ admitting a rational root, or more generally admitting a different factorization type over $\Q$.
+One can in theory run the same argument as in proof of \cref{LRLR_thm_rationals} to try to determine the existence of rational periodic vectors of this type; there are no such vectors with $y = 0$, and so such a vector would correspond to a non-singular point on the projective curve $X$ over $\Q$ defined by the following homogenous equation in variables $c, d,$ and $z = 1/y$ (with $S(y)$ as in \cref{LLRLR_poly}):